3DCoded/3MS/docs/instructions.md

 - Filament Units

-    These moves the filament.
+    These move the filament.
 These are standard MK8 extruders (used on Ender 3's).
 You can use different extruders for the filament units, as long as you can mount them securely and they can attach to a PTFE tube.
 MK8 extruders are used as the default due to their low cost.

 The number of filaments you will be able to print with is equal to the number of filament units you have.
 For example, two filament units will let you print with two colors.
 It is important to note that one filament unit will NOT let you print in multimaterial.